EugenePau/yahoo-finance-scraper/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 📖 Introduction

-This project is a Yahoo Finance data scraper that fetches real-time and historical stock market data.
-It saves the data in .parquet format for analysis.
+This project is a Yahoo Finance data scraper that fetches real-time and historical stock market data with CI/CD schedules.
+It saves the data in .parquet format daily for analysis.

 You can use this tool to: